-In this paper we focus our attention on the special orthogonal group $\so\subseteq\mathbb{R}^{3\times 3}$, that is, the rotation group in $\R^3$ or the set of $3\times 3$ orthogonal matrices with determinant equal to $1$.
-We will search for collections of matrices $O_1,\ldots,O_n\in\so$ with as low as possible values of the logarithmic energy which is described in terms of the Frobenius norm of the diferences $O_i-O_j$ as follows:
+In this paper, we focus on the special orthogonal group $\so\subseteq\R^{3\times 3}$, that is, the group of rotations in $\R^3$, consisting of all $3\times 3$ orthogonal matrices with determinant equal to $1$.
+Our goal is to find collections of matrices $O_1,\ldots,O_n\in\so$ such that their logarithmic energy is as low as possible.
+This logarithmic energy is given by

-The main problems that we look at are the following: \begin{enumerate} \item Which is the lowest possible value for $\E(O_1,\ldots,O_n)$?
-From the general theory \cite{BorodachovHardinSaff2019} and from \cite{Andersonetal2023}, we know that
+where $\norm{O}_F=(\trace(O\transpose O))^{1/2}$ is the Frobenius norm of the matrix $O$.
+The main problems we address in this work are the following: \begin{enumerate} \item What is the lowest possible value of $\E(O_1,\ldots,O_n)$?
+From the general theory \cite{BorodachovHardinSaff2019} and the results in \cite{Andersonetal2023}, we know that

 where